 Photorefractive Keratectomy (PRK) was the first laser procedure used to correct vision.
 Because of its effectiveness, it remains a viable option for patients today and serves as a useful alternative to LASIK.
 If you’ve committed to taking the next step to better vision, it’s important to stay educated about what each procedure entails.
 Here’s what to expect during your PRK procedure.

 As someone considering PRK, researching the procedure is a good way to decide if corrective eye surgery is right for you.
 PRK, or Photorefractive Keratectomy, is a vision correction procedure that uses a laser to sculpt the surface of the cornea.
 PRK is similar to LASIK, but LASIK uses the laser to sculpt tissue deeper in the eye, under the corneal flap.

 Living with poor vision should not be a viable option.
 If you’re ready to correct your vision, but you still have reservations about procedures like LASIK, this article will help.
 We’ve been providing LASIK service for a long time and often hear many of the same things that seem to cause people to be nervous.
 But don’t worry!
 Although your fear is understandable, you have nothing to worry about!
 Here are the most common fears about LASIK and how to overcome them.

-If you’re tired of dealing with contact lenses and glasses to correct your vision, it may be time to look into other options to help you see clearly.
-There are many benefits of laser eye surgery and you can read those benefits in our previous blog.
-One type of corrective eye surgery is called Photorefractive Keratectomy, or PRK for short.
+Are you tired of dealing with contact lenses and glasses to correct your vision?
+If so, it may be time to look into other options to help you see clearly.
+Many people find relief from poor vision through corrective eye surgery.
+Although the most popular of these surgeries is LASIK, LASIK isn’t the perfect surgery for everyone.
+One alternative to LASIK is called Photorefractive Keratectomy, or PRK for short.
 In this blog, we’ll outline what PRK is, how it works, who can undergo PRK surgery, and how to prepare for your PRK procedure.